mozilla/data-docs/concepts/analysis_gotchas.md

 Telemetry data takes a while to get into our hands.
 The largest data mule in Telemetry is the main-ping.
 It is (pending [bug 1336360](https://bugzilla.mozilla.org/show_bug.cgi?id=1336360)) sent at the beginning of a client's _next_ Firefox session.
 If the user shuts down their Firefox for the weekend, we won't get their Friday data until Monday morning.

-A rule of thumb (pending [bug 1336360](https://bugzilla.mozilla.org/show_bug.cgi?id=1336360)) is data from two days ago is usually fairly representative.
+A rule of thumb is data from two days ago is usually fairly representative.

-If you'd like to read more about this subject and look at pretty graphs, there are a series of blogposts [here](https://chuttenblog.wordpress.com/2017/02/09/data-science-is-hard-client-delays-for-crash-pings/).
+If you'd like to read more about this subject and look at pretty graphs, there are a series of blogposts [here](https://chuttenblog.wordpress.com/2017/02/09/data-science-is-hard-client-delays-for-crash-pings/), [here](https://chuttenblog.wordpress.com/2017/07/12/latency-improvements-or-yet-another-satisfying-graph/) and [here](https://chuttenblog.wordpress.com/2017/09/12/two-days-or-how-long-until-the-data-is-in/).

+#### Pinsender

+Pingsender greatly reduces delay in sending pings to mozilla, but only some types of pings are sent by pingsender.
+[Bug 1310703](https://bugzilla.mozilla.org/show_bug.cgi?id=1310703) introduced pingsender for crash pings and was merged in Firefox 54, which hit release on June 13, 2017.
+[Bug 1336360](https://bugzilla.mozilla.org/show_bug.cgi?id=1336360) moved shutdown pings to pingsender and was merged in Firefox 55, which hit release on August 8, 2017.
+[Bug 1374270](https://bugzilla.mozilla.org/show_bug.cgi?id=1374270) added sending health pings on shutdown via pingsender and was merged in Firefox 56, which hit release on Sept 28, 2017.
+Other types of pings are not sent with pingsender.
+This is usually okay because Firefox is expected to continue running long enough to send those pings.

+Mobile clients do not have pingsender, so they suffer delay as given in [this query](https://sql.telemetry.mozilla.org/queries/49867#134105).

+### Submission Date

+`submission_date` is the server time at which a ping is received from the client.
+We use it to partition many of our data sets.

+In [bug 1422892](https://bugzilla.mozilla.org/show_bug.cgi?id=1422892) we decided to standardize on `submission_date`.

+TL;DR

+* not subject to client clock skew
+* doesn't require normalization
+* good for backfill
+* good for daily processing
+* and usually good enough